oracle/node-oracledb/doc/api.md

 Number pieceSize
 ```

-The number of bytes (for BLOBs) or characters (for CLOBs) to read for
+The number of bytes (for BLOBs) or characters (for CLOBs and NCOBs) to read for
 each Stream `data` event of a queried LOB.

 The default value is [`chunkSize`](#proplobchunksize).